vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the afternoon I went to Mehak Indian Cuisine to pick up an online order.
 I had very limited contact.

+## Friday November 27

+In the late afternoon I went to downtown Berkeley.
+I first went to Ace Hardware and bought the city of Berkeley's pre-paid refuse bags; I checked out at 4:22 PM.
+I then went to Trader Joe's for grocery shopping; I checked out at 4:38 PM.
+Finally, I went to Udupi Palace and got a spinach masala dosa.